okcoders/curriculum/Module-3/Day-02/README.md

 # In Class Exercise

-- prompting, writing to a file with node
+- prompting, writing to a file with node ([good starting place](https://www.codecademy.com/article/getting-user-input-in-node-js))